awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 ## Step 3: Create an MXNet model package<a name="package-ml-model"></a>

-In this step, create a model package that contains a sample pretrained MXNet model to upload to Amazon S3\.
+In this step, create a model package that contains a sample pretrained MXNet model to upload to Amazon Simple Storage Service \(Amazon S3\)\.
 AWS IoT Greengrass can use a model package from Amazon S3, provided that you use the tar\.gz or zip format\.

 1. On your computer, download the MXNet sample for Raspberry Pi from [Machine learning samples](what-is-gg.md#gg-ml-samples)\.